 On March 15, 2021, we also entered into a senior secured asset-based credit facility ("ABL Facility") with Bank of America, N.A. ("Bank of America") as agent, for the lenders party thereto.
-The ABL Facility provides a new senior secured asset-based revolving credit facility up to a principal amount of \$150 million, which includes a sublimit for the issuance of letters of credit up to \$5 million.
+The ABL Facility provides a new senior secured asset-based revolving credit facility up to a principal amount of \$150 million, which includes a sub-limit for the issuance of letters of credit up to \$5 million.
 The ABL Facility may be increased up to an additional \$50 million at the Borrowers' request and the Lenders' option, subject to customary conditions.
-In December of 2021, we amended our ABL Facility to temporarily increase our borrowing capacity from \$150 million to \$175 million until June 2022, at which time our borrowing capacity will go down to \$165 million.
-In June 2022, we further amended our ABL Facility to temporarily increase our borrowing capacity by \$25 million to \$200 million through December 31, 2022, which thereafter will be reduced to \$175 million.
-In November 2022, we entered into a third amendment to our ABL Facility to provide certain EBITDA adjustments with respect to our financial covenants.
+In December of 2021, we amended our ABL Facility to temporarily increase our borrowing capacity from \$150 million to \$175 million until June 2022, at which time our borrowing capacity would have went down to \$165 million.
+In June 2022, we further amended our ABL Facility to temporarily increase our borrowing capacity by \$25 million to \$200 million through December 31, 2022, which thereafter would have been reduced to \$175 million.
+In November 2022, we entered into a third amendment to our ABL Facility to provide certain EBITDA adjustments with respect to our financial covenant.
 The ABL Facility includes a separate first in, last out (FILO) tranche, which allows the Company to borrow at higher advance rates on eligible accounts receivables and inventory balances.
-As of December 31, 2022, we had borrowing capacity of \$56.2 million.
+In October 2023, we entered into a fifth amendment to our ABL Facility to provide certain EBITDA adjustments with respect to our financial covenant.
+As of December 31, 2023, we had borrowing capacity of \$31.1 million.

-Interest expense was approximately \$18.3 million, \$10.6 million and \$0.2 million, respectively for the years ended December 31, 2022, 2021 and 2020.
+Interest expense was approximately \$22.7 million, \$18.3 million and \$10.6 million, respectively, for the years ended December 31, 2023, 2022 and 2021.